Council scene from the Codex Tulane

-This section contains selected original Mesoamerican painted manuscripts housed in Tulane’s Latin American Library that attest to the persistence of native writing conventions and the ways in which they were deployed in the early decades under Spanish rule.
+Featured here are original Mesoamerican painted manuscripts housed in Tulane’s Latin American Library selected to attest to the persistence of native writing conventions and the ways in which they were deployed in the early decades under Spanish rule.

 It also features the original Codex Tulane or Códice de Huamelulpan.
 This mid-16th century painted manuscript uses Mixtec, Aztec, and European pictorial conventions to establish territorial rights for colonial authorities.
 Later annotations in alphabetized Mixtec prose reveal evolving uses of the document in a changing socio-economic and legal environment.